kubernetes-sigs/lws/keps/849-DisaggregatedSet-HPA/README.md

         threshold: "10"
 ```

 The same layout works with vanilla HPA v2 — just swap the `ScaledObject` for a `HorizontalPodAutoscaler` targeting `my-llm-serving-prefill`.
-HPA enforces `minReplicas` unconditionally, so the role bootstraps from zero on the first HPA tick.
+The controller seeds a fresh scaler at `spec.replicas: 1` (see the seeding note in the previous section), so HPA's first `/scale` read returns a non-zero current and HPA leaves `ScalingDisabled=False`.

 #### Story 2: Rolling update while HPA is active